HomeWorldMexico Rejects U.S. 'Invasion'...

 In recent weeks, tensions have escalated between Mexico and the United States, particularly concerning the designation of Mexican drug cartels as terrorist organizations.
 President Claudia Sheinbaum has made it abundantly clear that Mexico will not tolerate any form of invasion of its sovereignty in the fight against these criminal organizations.
 This article delves into the complexities of this issue, exploring the implications of the U.S. designation, Mexico’s response, and the broader context of international cooperation in combating drug trafficking.

-- The U.S. Designation of Mexican Cartels
+The Impacts of U.S. Terrorist Designations Targeting Mexican Cartels

 The U.S. Designation of Mexican Cartels